Calliope, Iowa: History

 The victorious Holland-Americans were excited of the win the seats and traveled twenty-three miles across the vast countryside, through blizzards and bone chilling weather to perform their duties at Calliope.
-They were excited and proud to serve.
-On or around, January 22,1872, three offices-elect journeyed from Orange City to the County seat, where the board of supervisors conveyed.
-Hospers at that time, took the oath of office-elected for him, but when the other Holland-Americans stepped forward and presented their official bonds, the board members of Callope refused them and did not accept their bonds.
-They were refused and were not given the oath of office.
+On or around January 22, 1872, three offices-elect journeyed from Orange City to the county seat, where the board of supervisors conveyed.
+Hospers at that time took the oath of office elected for him, but when the other Holland-Americans stepped forward and presented their official bonds, the board members of Calliope refused them and did not accept their bonds.
 Disappointed, about this unreasonable act, a team of about 150 men, three-fifths of them were Holland-Americans, hitched up their teams, and bobsleds, went to the Court House in Calliope.
 It has been reported that when all the men arrived, the chairman of the board of supervisors hastily adjourned the court and was preparing to flee to the Dakotas.
 The two men confronted him with the 150 men behind them and respectfully, asked to be placed in the office elect.

 A Sioux City lawyer, aided by Hospers, immediately pleaded the merits of the case for a few hours.
 All arguments fell on deaf ears.
 The 150 men visitors called upon the county treasurer to surrender his key and allow them access to the county records and documents.
 A key was given to them, but it failed to open the safe and they did not have access to the documents.
 Since there were no other recourse, the men decided to take matters into their own hands.
 They backed a sled against one corner of the courthouse, chopped a large hole in the building, and took the steel safe.
-The unjust actions of the chairman called for equal actions.
 All the men went back home with the safe, across the prairies and in a blizzard.
 The safe was heavy and too much for them to carry, so they left it in snow drift.
 Their plan was to retrieve it the next day.
 The following day, a receptionist met them when they returned home.
 That day a “thousand guns were fired in honor of the occasion”.
 Several days passed, and the sheriff came to announce that the board of supervisors would capitulate.
 With this good news and several yoke of oxen, the men took the safe and the contents back to Calliope.